Best Things to do in Joshua Tree National Park

 - Trailhead: Split Rock picnic area

-This is a newer trail and I highly recommend it.
+This is a newer trail (or was when we were there) and I highly recommend it.
 The trail winds through thick yucca plants, a boulder maze, past interesting formations, and – with a short side trip—to a rock profile that looks like George Washington.
 Take the trail counter-clockwise.

 Hidden Valley Loop